JacobPlaster/ann-writer/README.md

 <br>
 <br>

 To read more go to my [blog post](http://www.jacobplaster.net/artificial-neural-network-writer).
-Here I show multiple text generations with different training data sets and how accurate the program is at impersonating the writer.
+Here I show multiple text generations with different training data sets and how accurate the program is at impersonating the training data.